sbailleul/exo2CleanCode/Readme.md

 ## Tips

-Have a look at [Help](help.md) file to see some tips about csharp and this exercise
+- Have a look at [Lesson Help](.lesson/help.md) file to see some tips about csharp and this exercise
+- use [test.sh](./test.sh) to run the actual tests with a very simple golden master
+- run a working sample of the app with [runsample.sh](./runsample.sh)